MalifaciousGames/Mali-s-Scripts/twine-scripts/easy-keys/readme.md

 - the control key alone outputs `control`

 Do keep in mind that some keys combinations are browser or system shortcuts and cannot be used as bindings, please do your research!

+A single `data-key` can hold any number of comma-separated key expressions : `data-key="a,b,c"`.